Parliamentary initiatives

 Reduction of special interest radio channels

-17.3009 – Motion Committee for Transport and Telecommunication NR
+17.3009 – Motion Committee for Transport and Telecommunication NC

 "Open Content" Model